Spencer, Iowa: History

 In 1869, Garrett Marcellus moved to Spencer and established a mill on the Little Sioux River about one mile downstream.
 This was Spencer's first real business outside of the goods being sold out of J.W.
 Masten's cabin.
 Several businesses soon followed: Peeso & Burgin's General Store and Tuttle & Smith both opened in 1870, as did a wagon shop, butcher shop and a blacksmith.

-The plat for the Town of Spencer was filed on May 8, 1871 and approved by Judge Snyder of Iowa's 4th District Court.
+The plat for the Town of Spencer was filed on May 8, 1871, and approved by Judge Snyder of Iowa's 4th District Court.
 This marks the official founding of Spencer, Iowa.
 That year also saw the addition of several more businesses, including a hotel and hardware store.

 By this time, the population around Spencer had surpassed that of Peterson, the County Seat located in the far southeastern corner of the county.
 A petition was passed to move the seat to the more centrally located Spencer; the motion passed 359–200 and in October 1871, the seat of government for Clay County was moved from Peterson to Spencer.
 At the time, Spencer lacked any building suitable for a courthouse, so residents pooled money and talent to build a two-story, 20x40 building on Main Street.
-This was subsequently purchased by the County for $1333 and used as the courthouse.
+This was subsequently purchased by the county for $1333 and used as the courthouse.

 Between June and September 1878, the Chicago, Milwaukee & St Paul Railway built a line west from Algona to Spencer.
 The line was completed in mid-September and regular service began on September 15.
 Along with the rail road came telegraph service, the poles having been constructed alongside the tracks.

 Spencer was formally incorporated as the Town of Spencer on March 26, 1880, with a mayor and board of trustees.
 On March 21, 1892, it was re-incorporated as the City of Spencer, with a mayor and city council.

 In 1899, growth was stimulated by construction of the Chicago, Milwaukee & St. Paul Railway to the settlement.
 The county seat operated as a trading center for a county devoted to farming.
 The railroad carried crops and products into and out of the area.

 A 1931 fire, ignited by a dropped sparkler, destroyed more than 100 buildings in the town.
 Using the case of the Spencer Fire along with the Remsen Fire of 1936, the state legislature banned almost all fireworks until 2017, when a relaxed law was passed.
-As yet, Spencer has not authorized fireworks sale or use in the city.
+As of yet, Spencer has not authorized fireworks sale or use in the city.
 (Exception: During the legal periods, one can apply for a permit to sell.)